micoxion/AttoviaWiki/content/L'vad/Shelush/Fundamental Laws/The Power of Names.md

 Strong Names in a strange way are less restrictive than a Front Name.
 The only rule of thumb is that the giver of the Strong Name should have some connection to the name.
 It should have some importance or meaning to them.
 In the case that it is a child being named that child should one day be told of this meaning to further cement the Strong Name's potency.
 The Strong Name is known only to those very close to the one who owns it.
 Upon learning someone's Strong Name a **Tether** will instantly form.
 To avoid Sprouting the owner of a Strong Name and their giver must avoid divulging the name too easily and it should only be given to trusted family and the closest of friends for fear that they too could give it out of their own volition.

 In Shelush the exchanging of Strong Names is often a much more powerful statement than the words "I Love You" even when those words are packed by a depth of meaning.

+To learn the [[The Power of Names#Strong Name|Strong Name]] of an individual is to form a [[Contracts|Contract]] which favors the learner.
+This is not inherently a negative thing, for the one whose name was learned may know the Strong Names of others who do not know theirs and thus balances the pull on their **[[Soul]]**.
 # Soul Name
 Soul Names are mysterious things.
 A name that the very shape of your **[[Soul]]** defines.
 Different groups have different beliefs as to the giver of such names, but each knows that the discovery of this name is a rare and powerful thing.
 To find your Soul Name grants you power over the **Tethers** which connect it to others.
 However, finding a Soul Name is such a rare occurrence that each and every individual recorded as having done so is a historical or mythological legend.
 It is a strange inevitability that once the Soul Name surfaces in your mind you *will* become an important, powerful and influential person.
 What you do with that power is up to you.